Cumberland Local Planning Panel

 Council has established an independent hearing and assessment panel with a delegation to make final and independent determinations on development applications and recommendations for Planning Proposals to Council that are referred to it.

-The membership of consists of four members, two drawn from a pool of experts in the respective fields of environmental and planning, a rotating community member, and a permanent chair with a legal background.
+The membership of consists of four members, two drawn from a pool of experts in the respective fields of environmental and planning, a rotating community member, and a permanent chair.

 The Cumberland Local Planning Panel will typically meet on the second Wednesday of each month at 11.30am at least 10 times each year.
 The specific dates and times are provided on the website.